PASAUCMerced/Betty/Figures/figure12/README.md

 in folder `log/`

 then run `data_collection.py` to collect the max memory consumption and average training time for different number of batches.
-you might get the table below. ogbn-products GraphSAGE fan-out 10 hidden 256
+you might get a table like below. ogbn-products GraphSAGE fan-out 10 hidden 256

 |    |   full batch  |      2 Micro batches |     4 Micro batches |     8 Micro batches |     16 Micro batches |    32   Micro batches |